Glendalough · County Wicklow

 How to walk it

 Start at the Glendalough Upper Lake car park.
-The Camaderry Walk is approx. 11–13 km — a strenuous mountain walk climbing above Glendalough onto open upland terrain before reaching the summit.
+The Camaderry Walk is approximately 12 km — a strenuous mountain walk climbing above Glendalough onto open upland terrain before reaching the summit.
 Allow 5–6 hours.
 Steep mountain paths, rocky sections and exposed upland ground.

 Local tips